AID is effective

 To give an example, AID has supported alternate energy projects such as solar, wind, micro-hydro and pedal power to light up homes and schools in remote tribal villages.
 Typically it costs AID about $100-$200 to bring electricity to an unelectrified household through such project work.
 Thus to create infrastructure and bring lights to 1000 households, it takes $150,000 or so.

-On the other hand in Srikakulam district villages at a cost of only about $3000, nearly a 1000 households got electricity via AID, after people fought the Rs 1000-2000 bribes that officials in the electricity department were taking per connection.
-A day wage labourers earning Rs 60-80 per day can pay their monthly electricity bill, but not bribes to get the initial connection, and this was the bottle neck that AID understood, fought and got rid off.
+On the other hand in Srikakulam district villages at a cost of only about $3000, nearly a 1000 households got electricity via AID, after people fought the Rs 1000-2000 ($25-50) bribes that officials in the electricity department were taking per connection.
+Day wage labourers earning Rs 60-80 ($2) per day can pay their monthly electricity bill, but not bribes to get the initial connection, and this was the bottleneck that AID understood, fought and got rid off.
 Thus while alternate energy projects are needed for tribal villages where there is no grid, fighting corruption is cost effective and addresses the causes behind lack of access to electricity, in villages in the plains where there is grid infrastructure.

 By realizing that nearly 50% of school going children, even in the 5th grade, are not able to read, starting with Tamil Nadu and expanding to other states, AID is improving reading skills of children in tens of thousands of schools by creating interesting reading material, working with government schools by providing training to teachers and creating libraries as well as enabling group learning of children from one another through creative activities.

-Through out the AID site you will find a deeper understanding of issues, courage to face injustice and commitment for change through projects and campaigns, an approach that causes large scale transformation, due to its sheer efficiency.
-Your support as donors and involvement as volunteers goes a much longer distnce the AID way.
+Throughout the AID site you will find a deeper understanding of issues, courage to face injustice and commitment for change through projects and campaigns, an approach that causes large scale transformation, due to its sheer efficiency.
+Your support as donors and involvement as volunteers goes a much longer distance the AID way.

 AID at a glance